-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-The Code of Federal Regulations (CFR) requires that the Health and Human Services Commission (HHSC) provide a notice to the member at least 10 calendar days before the action effective date.
-The member must be given the full 10-day adverse action period to give him/her time to file an appeal.
+The Code of Federal Regulations (CFR) requires that the Health and Human Services Commission (HHSC) provide a notice to the member at least 10 days before the action effective date.
+The member must be given the full 10-day adverse action period to give her or him time to file an appeal.

 CFR, Subpart E, Sec.
 431.230, Maintaining services.